c-120112/uniteddevs/README.md

 If you care about this please share it on social media, via email, or just tell your friends and family about it.
 But please be an #uniteddev

 For anyone who wants to contribute to the #uniteddev website and movement, we have open-sourced the website so everyone can contribute.
-The GitHub repository can be found here:

-If there is anything you have in mind write us an e-Mail to:
-We will answer as soon as possible.
+If there is anything you have in mind write us an e-Mail to: lara.farwick@outlook.de We will answer as soon as possible.